alexpichel/okb-gatsby/content/posts/2015-11-20--deschutes-county-sttl-and-downward-departure/index.md

 date: "2015-11-20"
 cover: /assets/correctional.png
 logo: /assets/agency/deschutes-pp-logo.PNG
+author: "Tanner Wark, Administrator"
+agencyid: "deschutes-pp"
 agency: "Deschutes County Adult Parole & Probation"
 category: "Correctional"
 tags:
-  - "justice reinvestment"
+  - "Justice Reinvestment"
-  - "specialized caseload"
+  - "Specialized Caseload"
-  - "supervision"
+  - "Supervision"
 subTitle: "A program offering a balance of sanctions, a variety of services, and a high frequency of contact aims to reduce recidivism and prison bed-days for offenders in Deschutes County."
 ---